Northolt: Transport

+Numerous London Buses routes serve Northolt.

 Political representation

 The constituency of Ealing North is currently represented by Labour and Co-operative Party Member of Parliament (MP) James Murray, and has been since 2019 following the retirement of Stephen Pound.

 Northolt is made up of two electoral wards (Northolt Mandeville and Northolt West End), as well as part of the electoral ward of North Greenford, which elect councillors to Ealing Council.
 As of 6 May 2022 the area is represented by six Labour councillors (three in West End and three in Mandeville).

 Northolt comes under the London Assembly constituency of Ealing and Hillingdon which has one assembly member, currently Bassam Mahfouz (Labour), who was elected in May 2024.

 Political status on Ealing Council as of May 2022: